 While the word locavore is new to many of our vocabularies, the concept is not.
-Until the invention of industrial farming, humanity had largely eaten local foods.
+Until the invention of industrial farming, humans had largely eaten local foods.
 Although the wealthy may have been able to trade food or spices from distant lands, the average person didn’t eat many imported foods until recent times.
 In some developing countries where subsistence agriculture is still widespread, people still eat like locavores without giving it a second thought.

 The growth of factory farms and industrialized agriculture began with the Industrial Revolution in an effort to streamline processes and eliminate inefficiencies in the food system.
 As shipping networks improved, it gradually became easier and more economical to transport food long distances.
-The inventions of advanced refrigeration, synthetic fertilizers, pesticides and antibiotics made it easier to boost crop yields, animal stocking densities and protection from pests.
+The inventions of advanced refrigeration, synthetic fertilizers, pesticides, and antibiotics made it easier to boost crop yields, animal stocking densities, and protection from pests.

 While that all sounded like a good thing, it hasn’t been so great for the environment.
 The locavore movement embraces eating food from nearby places, turning back the clock on our food system.
 It often involves cutting out some of the middlemen as commercial vendors.
 With this shift comes a new relationship with our surroundings and where we buy our food.

 Given how many foods we’re accustomed to eating that are grown hundreds or even thousands of miles away, being a locavore can have its challenges.
 They’re worth overcoming, though.
 With the fall harvest on the horizon, now is a great time to get started.